Nixon Peabody LLP

 Dec 22, 2021

-By Richard Tilghman IV, John Ruskusky, Laura Bacon and Katherine Letcher
+By John Ruskusky and Katherine Letcher

 The Seventh Circuit’s take on the latest BIPA question provides some insight into how the issue of accrual timing might eventually be resolved.